Skip to main content

 • withdraw_bid.wasm - Enables unbonding for validator stake

-Step 4: Create and Fund Keys for Bonding
+Step 4: Creating and Fund Keys for Bonding

 See the Node Setup instructions if you have not generated and funded your validator keys.